Pink Explains She ‘Couldn’t Function’ Without Rescue Inhaler During Her Battle With Coronavirus

 Two weeks after their original test, they were both re-tested for the virus, which came back with negative results.

-The “Don’t Let Me Get Me” hitmaker revealed that she donated $500,000 to the City of Los Angeles Mayor’s Emergency COVID-19 Crisis Fund and another $500,000 to the Temple University Hospital Emergency Fund in Philidelphia in honor of her mother, Judy Moore, who worked at the hospital for 18 years in Cardiomyopathy and Heart Transplant Center.
+The “Don’t Let Me Get Me” hitmaker revealed that she donated $500,000 to the City of Los Angeles Mayor’s Emergency COVID-19 Crisis Fund and another $500,000 to the Temple University Hospital Emergency Fund in Philadelphia in honor of her mother, Judy Moore, who worked at the hospital for 18 years in the Cardiomyopathy and Heart Transplant Center.

 Pink thanked all the healthcare professionals as well as everyone in the world who are working hard to protect their loved ones.
 Like many other high-profile celebrities, she urged her followers to stay home.

-The “Leave Me Alone (I’m Lonely)” entertainer, who is married to former motorcycle racer, Carey Hart, appeared to not have passed on her symptoms across to her husband or their older daughter, Willow, 8.
+The “Leave Me Alone (I’m Lonely)” entertainer — who is married to former motorcycle racer, Carey Hart — appeared to not have passed on her symptoms to her husband or their daughter, Willow, 8.

 Pink keeps fans up to date via her social media accounts and is no stranger to making an impact.
 As previously reported by The Inquisitr, she uploaded a throwback image taken from The Truth About Love era.
 In the photo, the blond beauty stunned with the majority her hair shaved short, while the top was a little longer in a quiff style.
-Pink wore a sleeveless white T-shirt and paired the ensemble with skintight sequined suspenders.
+Pink wore a sleeveless white T-shirt and paired the ensemble with sequined suspenders.